jbloomlab/flu_H3_2023_seqneut_vs_growth/README.md

-# Growth rates of influenza viruses with HAs in H3 2023-2024 sequencing-based neutralization libraries
+# Growth rates of 2023 H3 influenza viruses versus sequencing-based neutralization assay titers

 The overall goal of this analysis is to estimate a growth rate in the 2023-2024 timeframe (probably centered around mid to late 2023) for influenza viruses with the HA proteins in a [sequencing-based neutralization assay](https://www.biorxiv.org/content/10.1101/2024.03.08.584176v1) library to examine how neutralization titers against the strains are related to their growth rates.